Protect Your Estate with The Help of San Jose Prenuptial Agreement Attorneys

+The attorneys at Temmerman, Cilley & Kohlmann, LLP help clients prepare prenuptial and postnuptial agreements.
+If you are looking for answers about how to protect your property and your estate, then contact us today.
 We represent clients throughout Fremont, Walnut Creek, Danville, Santa Clara, San Mateo, Alameda, Contra Costa, Santa Cruz, Monterey, San Francisco, and other counties.

-Most of the time, clients who plan to marry or are already married desire to provide primarily for their spouses in their estate plans; therefore, there is no need for a prenuptial or postnuptial agreement.
+Most of the time, clients who plan to marry or are already married desire to provide primarily for their spouses in their estate plans.
+Therefore, there is no need for a prenuptial or postnuptial agreement.
 However, in those cases where a married or soon-to-be-married client wishes to provide primarily for someone other than their spouse or for charity, a prenup or postnup may be an essential part of the client’s estate plan.
 Having these documents prepared by the same law firm that is preparing your estate planning documents can provide a huge benefit to your overall estate.

 Our Danville and San Jose law firm represents clients in Fremont, Walnut Creek, Danville, Santa Clara, San Mateo, Alameda, Contra Costa, Santa Cruz, Monterey, San Francisco, and other counties.
-Call our San Jose office at 408-290-7210, our Danville office at 925-233-4399 or contact Temmerman, Cilley & Kohlmann, LLP online today.
+Call our San Jose office at (408) 998-9500, our Danville office at 408-998-9500 or contact Temmerman, Cilley & Kohlmann, LLP online today.